diyabc/diyabcGUI/README.md

 # ![icon](man/figures/coccicon_32x32.png) Graphical User Interface for DIYABC-RF software

-> **IMPORTANT**: an important release is due in the next few days (before May 12th).
+### !! **IMPORTANT**: an important release is due in the next few days (before May 21th).
 It will fix numerous ongoing issues.
 Please wait for this new release before opening new issues.
+IT was preivously planned for May 12th, we are really sorry for the delay, the final development step did not go as smoothly as we expected !!

-> **Disclaimer:** `DIYABC-RF GUI` is under final development stage and not officially released yet.
-You may still encounter a few bugs.
+> **Disclaimer:** `DIYABC-RF GUI` is under final development stage.
+You may still encounter a few bugs with the current release.

 We provide a graphical user interface (GUI) for the `DIYABC-RF` software [1], called `DIYABC-RF GUI`.